-William Norton appears on the 1790 U.S. Census record with the following household:
+William Norton appears on the 1790 U.S. Census in Richmond County, North Carolina with the following household:

 Celia Hathcote’s death certificate lists Elisha Hathcote as her father, the only record which names a father of any of Olive’s children.
 As we saw on the the 1804 order to build a road, Elisha was named along with four Norton men, one of whom may have also moved to Randolph County and another of whom may have been the guardian of Olive's son in Richmond County, If Elisha was Olive's husband in 1804, and Mark was born around 1805, then the order might have encompassed four brother and a brother-in-law.

 However, there is the matter of the 1816 and 1818 court orders binding out Mark, Elijah and Zella as orphans.
 Four of Olive's children were born after 1816 and also bore the surname of Heathcock.
 Was Olive married to two different Hathcock men?
 It would not be uncommon for a widow to marry the brother or other relative of her late husband.
 There is another possibility, though.